2023 Cheltenham Festival Day 2 Tips

 Race 6 is the Grand Annual Chase in which punters have a similar record to that of the Coral Cup.
 Winners at 66-1 and 28-1 in recent seasons suggests this will be another race to seek out the best each-way value for your Cheltenham Festival day 2 tips.

 The Champion Bumper brings the curtain down on another top-class day of racing, a race which has become something of a Willie Mullins benefit.
-He won for an astonishing twelfth time in 2022 and for the third season in a row.
+He won for an astonishing 13th time in 2024 and for the third season in a row.

 Cheltenham Wednesday Feature Race